sagrika11/TestVagrant_Code_Solution/README.md

 Go to the project directory => src => Subscription => WeeklySubscription

-To Test Input go to line 138, change target value accordingly and run the program.
+To Test Input go to line 138, change budget value accordingly and run the program.

 ## Performed Test Case Output